Pogonophryne: Characteristics

 Pogonophryne plunderfishes have a broad head which is flattened with post-temporal ridges which vary from weakly to well developed.
 They have a snout which is longer than the diameter of the eye and a broad space between the eyes.
 The mental barbel, the barbel on the chin which characterises the barbeled plunderfishes, is tapered to a point or expanded at its tip to a varying extent and frequently has branched or simple processes.
-The pper lateral line has tubular scales at the front and disc-shaped scales towards the back.
-The middle lateral line normally has disc¬shaped scales to the front and tubular scales to the rear, frequently these are interspersed with disc-shaped scales.
+The upper lateral line has tubular scales at the front and disc-shaped scales towards the back.
+The middle lateral line normally has disc-shaped scales to the front and tubular scales to the rear, frequently these are interspersed with disc-shaped scales.
 The maximum length of these fishes varies from a standard length of 3.8 cm in P. albipinna to a total length of 35.5 cm in P. neyelovi.

 Distribution, habitat and biology

 Pogonophryne plunderfishes are found in the Southern Ocean around Antarctica reaching as far north as the South Shetland Islands.
 They are bathydemersal or bathypelagic in deeper water typically at depths greater than 100 m.
 Their biology is little known but they are known to feed on polychaetes and crustaceans such as mysids, isopods and copepods.